streamnative/pulsar-hub/data-processing/pulsar-flink/2.7.0/pulsar-flink.md

 In the SQL DDL definition, you can set the connector to `upsert-pulsar` to use the Upsert Pulsar connector.

-In terms of configuration, the primary key of the Table must be specified, and `key.fields` cannot be used.
+In terms of configuration, the primary key of the table must be specified, and the `key.fields` cannot be used.

 As a source, the Upsert Pulsar connector produces changelog streams, where each data record represents an update or deletion event.
-More precisely, the value in a data record is interpreted as a UPDATE of the last value of the same key, if this key exists (If the corresponding key does not exist, the UPDATE is considered as an INSERT.).
+More precisely, the value in a data record is interpreted as an UPDATE of the last value of the same key, if this key exists (If the corresponding key does not exist, the UPDATE is considered as an INSERT.).
 Using the table analogy, data records in the changelog stream are interpreted as UPSERT, also known as INSERT/UPDATE, because any existing row with the same key is overwritten.
 Also, a message with a null value is treated as a DELETE message.

 As a sink, the Upsert Pulsar connector can consume changelog streams.
 It writes INSERT/UPDATE_AFTER data as normal Pulsar messages and writes DELETE data as Pulsar messages with null value (It indicates that key of the message is deleted).
 Flink partitions the data based on the value of the primary key so that the messages on the primary key are ordered.
 And, UPDATE/DELETE messages with the same primary key fall in the same partition.